 However, in the Electric Reliability Council of Texas (ERCOT) competitive markets, DPs cannot perform certain requirements of LSEs.
 NERC and the Federal Energy Regulatory Commission have allowed flexibility in LSE registration in the ERCOT region.

-Texas Reliability Entity, Inc. is working with transmission companies, Qualified Scheduling Entities (QSEs), and the ERCOT independent system operator (ISO) to facilitate an LSE Joint Registration Organization that would correctly reflect the responsibilities of the entities in ERCOT region.
+Texas Reliability Entity, Inc. worked working with transmission companies, Qualified Scheduling Entities (QSEs), and the ERCOT independent system operator (ISO) to facilitate an LSE Joint Registration Organization to reflect the responsibilities of the entities in ERCOT region.

 An LSE must meet the following criteria for registration: